 - to redeem our 1.80% convertible subordinated notes due 2004 for an aggregate redemption price of \$244.7 million; - to meet cash requirements that may arise out of the matters discussed under "Summary Recent Developments;" and - for repayment of other indebtedness, working capital and other general corporate purposes.

 Additionally, the net proceeds may be invested in short-term marketable securities, primarily cash equivalents.
-This offering is not contingent upon the consummation of the concurrent offering of our Series A mandatory convertible preferred stock.
+This offering is not contingent upon the consummation of the concurrent offering of our common stock.

 DESCRIPTION OF CONCURRENT FINANCING TRANSACTIONS